AnarchyNinetyNine/alx-system_engineering-devops/command_line_for_the_win/README.md

 3. **Confirmation and Git Push**:
    - Confirmed successful transfer by checking the sandbox directory.
-      - After transferring screenshots, utilized SSH to access the sandbox environment.
+      - After transferring screenshots, utilized `ssh` to access the sandbox environment.
          - Added the uploaded files to the Git repository, committed changes, and pushed to GitHub.

 ## SFTP Command Usage